vildekristine99/DAT110-oblig2/README.md

 ### Task E: Message Buffering

 **Please note that you only need to do either task E or Task F - both both.
-Task E is presumeable easier than Task F**
+Task E is most likely easier than Task F**

 When a client disconnects from the broker, the corresponding `ClientSession-object` is removed from the storage.
 This means that if the client is subscribing to a topic and messages are published on that topic while the client is disconnected, then the client will not receive the published messages.
 If the client later reconnects, it will only receive those message that were published after the reconnect.